 These same vaccinations are also recommended by the AVMA (American Veterinary Medical Association).

-Usually there will be three sets of combination vaccinations (a shot that protects against more than one disease) given at 3 week intervals.
+Three sets of combination vaccinations (a shot that protects against more than one disease) given at 3 week intervals.

 Very young puppies have a certain amount of natural immunity that they get from their mothers milk, but that begins to diminish somewhere between 5 and 8 weeks of age.